10 Inbound Marketing KPIs You Should Be Tracking

 Inbound marketing KPIs, or metrics, provide your best estimate of success.
 They tell you how well your marketing efforts are working and what results they’re producing.
 They can also tell you where your marketing strategy could use work.

-While there are dozens of KPIs to measure depending on what your marketing, sales, and growth goals are, here are a few of the KPIs that every team with an inbound marketing strategy should be keeping track of:
+While there are dozens of KPIs to measure depending on what your marketing, sales, and growth goals are, here are 10 top inbound marketing KPIs that every team should be keeping track of:

 You want leads.
 Who doesn’t?